Conserved charge susceptibilities in the relativistic mean-field hadron resonance gas model: constraints on hadronic repulsive interactions: Introduction

-The parameters that specify the repulsive interactions in a given model can be constrained by confronting the model results with the LQCD calculations.
-Second order cumulants are especially important observables to constrain the QCD effective models.
-Recently, such studies has been carried out to constrain the excluded volume parameter ($b$) of excluded-volume HRG (EVHRG) model \cite{Bollweg:2021vqf} .
-The repulsive interactions can be constrained by constraining the excluded volume parameter $b$ .
-It was found that $b>1\: \text{fm}^3$ to get a reasonable agreement of EVHRG results with the LQCD results at vanishing chemical potential for second order cumulants.
-In the present work, we do similar analysis, however, for relativistic mean-field HRG model (MFHRG).
+The parameters which specify the repulsive interactions in a given model can be constrained by confronting the model results with the LQCD calculations.
+Higher order susceptibilities related to conserved charges, namely baryon number (B), electric charge (Q) and strangeness (S) are the important thermodynamic quantities to constrain the QCD effective models.
+Further, these susceptibilities are related to the cumulants.
+Recently, such studies have been carried out to constrain the excluded volume parameter ($b$) of excluded-volume HRG (EVHRG) model \cite{Bollweg:2021vqf}.
+The repulsive interactions can be constrained by constraining the excluded volume parameter $b$.
+It was found that $b>1\: \text{fm}^3$ gives a reasonable agreement of EVHRG results with the LQCD results at vanishing chemical potential for second order susceptibilities.
+In the present work, we calculate the conserved charge susceptibilities (up to order six), their ratios, differences and correlations within ambit of relativistic mean-field HRG model (MFHRG).
 In this model, repulsive interactions are accounted via density dependent mean-fields.
-The shift in a single particle energy is $U=k n$, where $n$ is the number density and $K$ is the parameter determining the strength of the repulsive interaction.
-We shall discuss the validity of MFHRG model by comparing it with the LQCD results for the second order cumulants.
-This analysis, as we will see, also constrains the mean-field parameter $K$ which is related to the mean-field potential for the repulsive interaction between hadrons.
-We shall also confront MFHRG results with the LQCD results for the ratios and differences of various susceptibilities.
+This gives a shift in the single particle energy, $U=K n$, where $n$ is the number density and $K$ is the parameter determining the strength of the repulsive interaction.
+We shall discuss the validity of MFHRG model by comparing it with the recent LQCD results for the second order susceptibilities.
+This analysis, as we shall see, constrains the mean-field parameter $K$ which is related to the mean-field potential for the repulsive interaction between hadrons.
+With the best fit values of $K$ we shall confront the other higher order susceptibilities of MFHRG model with the available lattice results.
+We shall consider baryon-baryon (antibaryon-antibaryon) repulsive interactions parameterized via mean-field parameter $K_B$ and meson-meson repulsive interaction via mean-field parameter $K_M$.
+We shall neglect the repulsion between baryon and mesons in our analysis.

-This paper is organised as follows: In section \ref{sec2}, we present a brief description of hadron resonance gas model with repulsive mean-field interactions and calculation of various susceptibilities.
-In section \ref{sec3} we shall discuss the results, and finally in section \ref{sec4} we summarise our findings.
+This paper is organized as follows: In section \ref{sec2}, we present a brief description of hadron resonance gas model with repulsive mean-field interactions and calculation of various susceptibilities.
+In section \ref{sec3} we shall discuss the results, and finally in section \ref{sec4} we summarize our findings.